KishoreMl/KishoreMl/README.md

 - 👋 Hi, I’m @KishoreMl
-- 👀 I’m interested in FullStack Web Developing and Machine learning
+- 👀 I’m interested in Problem solving and Blockchain technology
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on Startups
 - 📫 How to reach me  kishoreml2909@gmail.com